brunohenriquy/davinci-crawling-project-template/README.md

 ## How to create a new project

-Follow the next instructions to create a new crawler based on this project template:
+Follow the next instructions to create a new crawling project with one crawler:

 ```
 $ conda create -n myproject pip python=3.7